Join In

 - "Dogs" is plural.

-(1) Using Quotation Marks to Identify Previously Spoken or Written Words
+(1) Using Quotation Marks for Previously Spoken or Written Words

 - George Bernard Shaw said: "When a thing is funny, search it carefully for a hidden truth."